mees/AIS-Alexa-Robot/README.md

 # AIS Alexa Robot Skill
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 This repository contains an Alexa skill to control and interact with a robot via [ROS](https://www.ros.org/) topics.
+Concretely, the current skill implementation was used for picking-and-placing tabletops objects from natural language.
+More information at the [project page](http://speechrobot.cs.uni-freiburg.de/).

 ## Reference
 If you find the code helpful please consider citing our work